A multi-parameter expansion for the evolution of asymmetric binaries in astrophysical environments: Gravitational wave fluxes

 \section{Gravitational wave fluxes}

 Having determined the axial and polar perturbations, we can compute the associated GW fluxes at infinity and at the horizon.
-The asymptotic structure of our metric allows us to use the standard procedure adopted in vacuum~\cite{Martel:2003jj,Martel:2005ir}, aimed at determining the form of the perturbations in a coordinate system where the metric exhibits the correct radial dependence~\cite{Misner:1973prb}.
+The asymptotic structure of our metric allows us to employ the standard vacuum procedure \cite{Martel:2003jj,Martel:2005ir}, which relies on expressing the perturbations in a coordinate system where the metric exhibits the correct radial falloff \cite{Misner:1973prb}.